alpozcan/stox/README.md

 ## Sampling and Prediction

 By default, the daily time series data is resampled to weekly.
-The last work day of the week depends on the week day at runtime, i.e. if it's run on 21 Oct 2019, with a lookforward value of one (default), the predictions will be for the 28 Oct 2019 - one week into the future.
+In this case, the start day of the week is the current day of week at runtime, with weekend days corresponding to Friday.
+With weekly resampling, if Stox is run on 21 Oct 2019, with a lookforward value of one (default), the predictions will be for the 28 Oct 2019 - one week into the future.

 Passing in `--resample no` will turn off resampling.
 Note that this will increase the memory requirement greatly since there will be many more samples at daily frequency than the default resampling frequency of weekly.